checkmarble/llm-adapter/README.md

 If you wish for your response to be serialized into a type that cannot be represented as a static struct (for example, if you build your types dynamically), you can specify the schema yourself with `OverrideResponseSchema()`.
 Note that this schema still requires to be unserializable into the provided type.

+Note that if you build your own JSON schema, it is your responsibility to make one that is accepted by your provider.
+Notably, you should probably add `AdditionalProperties: jsonschema.SchemaFalse` to your object schemas.

 ```go

 props := jsonschema.NewProperties()